 I use the Cognisys StopShot timer, which provides the proper timing, but control needs more than a timer.
 It also needs something that can be controlled.
-I discovered a valve for water drops which actually provides the precision control expected (not all do).
-Kevin Lewis in the UK recommended this Shako valve to me, and it is day and night better than what I was using.
+I discovered a solenoid valve for water drops which actually provides the precision control expected (not all do).
+It is day and night better than what I was using.
 The first few minutes with it made the difference be immediately obvious, a real WOW! experience, very memorable and pleasant.
 Perhaps this article can provide first day hints for those interested in getting into water drops.

 In the US, I ordered this Shako PU220AR solenoid valve from APEX Industrial Supply, San Diego CA, call Sales at phone: 1-619-661-6200.
 They were referred to me by Shako Taiwan.
 This may take two or three weeks if not in stock, but they will order it.
 Option with 24 volt DC coil and 1/8 inch NPT treads (Stopshot is rated to 40V DC). $32.50 plus $10 shipping.
-Shako PU220AR spec sheet.
-(NPT is an American pipe standard, National Pipe Tapered threads.)
-This valve actually provides the precision that I imagined was possible.
+Shako PU220AR spec sheet. (the NPT it mentions is an American pipe standard, National Pipe Tapered threads.)
+This solenoid valve actually provides the precision that I imagined was possible.

 The nozzle seems pretty important too.
 The output nozzle used is simply a standard 1/8 inch NPT fitting, barbed to accept 1/8" ID tubing.
 The threads are 1/8" NPT which fits the valve choices, and the barbed size varies for different tubing sizes.
 The local stores (and not even Home Depot) don't have much choice in the small 1/8" NPT thread fittings (to fit the valves), but just search for 1/8" NPT Barbed hose fittings.
 The 1/8" NPT is the thread, and at the other end, I also like the size fitting 1/8" tubing.
 These are available on Amazon, search for 1/8" NPT barbed fittingm but you may have to buy more than one at Amazon.
 My original source was about $2 each (search there for 1/8" tubing part number 48755003).
 Also 3/16" tubing is 48755060, 1/4" tubing is 48755128, and 3/8" tubing is 48755300).
 These are adapters to barbed tubing sizes from a 1/8" NPT threaded fitting.
 Most are brass, but polypropylene fittings are less than $1.
 As nozzles, they only need to be finger tight.
 The thought occurred to me to try using the value without any nozzle (the valve has its orifice), but I never got around to trying that, I was pleased with the nozzles.